pratiksha-sawant/IT-Hiring-Trend-Analysis/README.md

 Merged the counts with the remaining data to create a dataset having additional columns of key words storing the count

+## Data Streaming
+Implemented the live streaming of data with AWS Kinesis